Eligibility Application

 Applications for the stand-alone post-production incentive will be awarded on the same timeline as projects filmed in-state, but instead of first date of principal photography, the first date of post-production in Oklahoma will be considered.
 For more information about the application timeline, please see below.
 Additionally, applications for the stand-alone post-production incentive are not subject to the benchmarks required for projects filmed in the state of Oklahoma but will be required to submit full proof of funding in the Eligibility Application.

-Per the Administrative Rules, applications for the stand-alone post-production incentive may be submitted no earlier than one (1) year prior to the occurrence of the post-production activity occurring in Oklahoma.
+Per the Administrative Rules, applications for the stand-alone post-production incentive may be submitted no earlier than one (1) year prior to the occurrence of the post-production activity occurring in Oklahoma, but no later than fourteen (14) days prior to the occurrence of the post-production activity occurring in Oklahoma.

 (B) Proof of funding for the post-production services.